jaehong-park-78/main/README.md

 ---

 ## 📁 Included in this Repository
+txt2pdf_6842c51172da2 (1).pdf

-- `FWR.pdf` – Philosophical foundations of FWR
+– Philosophical foundations of FWR
 - `README.md` – This file
 - fwr song